Recognizing, Treating, and Coping With Narcissism

 If you are currently in any type of relationship with a person who has NPD, I empathize with you.
 I encourage you to use evasion and accept a non-confrontational role until you can get away from the destruction zone.

 If you are afraid that your NPD partner, family member, or friend is going to hurt you, call 9-1-1.
 Find a safe place to go.
 Stash money as you're able.
 But above all, plan to get away.
-For more tips on escaping a narcissistic relationship, check out How to Leave.
+For more tips on escaping a narcissistic relationship, read this helpful article by another HubPages author: How to Leave.